Starting a business can be hard work, but fortunately for us, Akro-preneurs are always willing to share their insights.

 What are you glad you didn’t know?

-What are some of the best lessons — in business or life — you’ve learned from being your own boss?
+What are some of the best lessons—in business or in life—that you’ve learned from being your own boss?